luizbgomide/sovereign/feats.md

 ### Level 1

 Gain Stab as a bonus skill.
-Once per scene, as an On Turn action, apply your Shock damage to all foes within melee range, assuming they’re susceptible to your Shock.
+Once per turn, as an On Turn action, apply your Shock damage to all foes within melee range, assuming they’re susceptible to your Shock.

 ### Level 2